harshaghanta/springboot-eshopOnContainers/README.md

 Sample spring boot applicaton, powered by spring boot framework, based on a simplified microservices architecture and Docker containers.

+If you’re using this demo, please ★Star this repository to show your interest!

 ## SPA Application (Angular)

 ![](img/eshop-spa-app-home.png)